pulp/plugin_template/README.md

   docs_test             Include a CI build for testing the 'make html' command for sphinx docs.

+  os_required_packages  A list of packages to be installed on the host OS (Ubuntu) in the build
+                        step.

   parallel_test_workers Run tests in parallel using `pytest-xdist` with N parallel runners.
 This
                         settings specifies N. By default it is 8.